-And long before that, for example, the former british Prime Minister Winston Churchill had begun writing, on the eve of World War II in 1939, an 11-page article (which was only completed in the 1950s) on this great mystery, without forgetting to emphasize the importance of liquid water.
+And long before that, for example, the former British Prime Minister Winston Churchill had begun writing, on the eve of World War II in 1939, an 11-page article (which was only completed in the 1950s) on this great mystery, without forgetting to emphasize the importance of liquid water.
 In the essay Are We Alone in the Universe?, Churchill said: “There may be extra-solar planets large enough to hold a surface with water and, with some luck, an atmosphere.”

-It is because it’s so essential to life as we know it that scientists follow so closely the ‘track‘ of liquid water on Mars, where it is known to have been abundant.
+It’s because it’s so essential to life as we know it that scientists follow so closely the ‘track‘ of liquid water on Mars, where it is known to have been abundant.
 Or because they look with special interest to the moons Europa (of Jupiter) and Enceladus (of Saturn), frozen to the surface but with oceans of liquid water hidden in its interior.

 Why does the giraffe have a long neck?

-Geological conditions necessary aside, we also know that the life known on Earth is built from six essential chemical elements: hydrogen, carbon, oxygen, nitrogen, phosphorus and sulfur.
+Geological conditions necessary aside, we also know that the life known on Earth is made from six essential chemical elements: hydrogen, carbon, oxygen, nitrogen, phosphorus, and sulfur.
 These compounds mostly form the molecules of the cells.
 Therefore, at the outset, when we look for extraterrestrial life is also by this gauge that we rule.
 Another gauge we can use to predict how extraterrestrial life might be is, now suggested by the Oxford scientists (UK), the theory of evolution through Charles Darwin’s natural selection.

 For example, why do giraffes have such a long neck?
-This is a question that still remains open in the scientific community, but one of the possible answers blames the natural selection: it was to reach the food increasingly high in the trees.
+This is a question that still remains open in the scientific community.
+But one of the possible answers blames the natural selection: it was to reach the food increasingly high in the trees.
 Just as the giraffes have ‘adapted’ themselves to the environment (accumulating variations until they develop both a long neck and a powerful heart, capable of pumping blood two meters above the chest), aliens are probably also adapting to their surroundings.
 And if they need to reach a higher place to feed themselves, they are also likely to have long necks.
 Or, like humans, they might have built instruments to get there.

 “Stuart West’s team — who is an author well-known for his studies on the evolution of organisms with very high cooperation systems, such as bees and ants — adopts an approach that is different from other authors who have looked more closely at the constraints [the environment of other planets]”, says the biologist Paulo Gama Mota, from the University of Coimbra.
-The proposed alternative is therefore to look not only at the environment but also at evolution: how aliens might have evolved?
+The proposed alternative is, therefore, to look not only at the environment but also at evolution.
+How might aliens have evolved?
 If we believe that extraterrestrial life is also subject to evolution through natural selection, then the four Oxford researchers think that it has most likely evolved similarly to life on Earth.
-“We can not predict evolutionary transitions, but, as far as we know, they are also likely to happen”, says the portuguese biologist.
+“We can not predict evolutionary transitions, but, as far as we know, they are also likely to happen”, says the Portuguese biologist.

 It is thus, with hope, that we are waiting for more news about stories of ‘sisters of the Earth’, aliens and the origin of species in other worlds.
-It will then be the perfect time to remember that one day, already far away, George Lucas imagined a system with two suns and that this fantasy of the planet Tatooine, home of Luke Skywalker, is not (since 2011) just another fantasy: there is actually a planet from which one can watch two sunsets.
+It will then be the perfect time to remember that one day, already far away, George Lucas imagined a system with two suns and that this fantasy of the planet Tatooine, home of Luke Skywalker, is not (since 2011) just another fantasy.
+There is actually a planet from which one can watch two sunsets.
 And, perhaps in a nearer future than we can imagine, the aliens cease to be science fiction, with or without long necks.